Carnival Breeze: Concept and construction

 Carnival Breeze is the third and last Dream-class ship built for Carnival but Costa Crociere also operates a Dream-class ship.
 Fincantieri Monfalcone of Italy is the builder.
 The Dream-class vessels were the largest passenger ships ever built by Fincantieri at the time of their construction.

 The ship's godmother is Tracy Wilson Mourning, a motivational speaker and founder of the Honey Shine girls' empowerment charity.

 Areas of operation

 From June to November 2012 she sailed out of Barcelona, Spain and Venice, Italy on Mediterranean Sea cruises, and afterwards from Miami, Florida to the Caribbean Sea and Bahamas.
 In May 2016, she moved to Galveston, Texas.
 In April 2017 Carnival Breeze entered dry dock, at the Grand Bahamas Shipyard, for the first time since entering service in 2012.
-Carnival Breeze is currently home-ported in Galveston, Texas after moving from Florida due to the COVID-19 pandemic.
+Carnival Breeze is currently homeported in Galveston, Texas after moving from Florida due to the COVID-19 pandemic.
 She continues cruising to the Caribbean.